a-velasquez/instagram/README.md

 handles all the data, and that data is retrieved using custom hooks.

-A user can sign up for an account, login and logout, like and comment on a picture posted by other user's.
+A user can sign up for an account, login and logout, like and comment on a picture posted by other users.
 A user has a dashboard and a timeline of their photos.
 There are also suggested profiles and user can follow and unfollow other users given if they are logged in.